zerynth/board-zerynth-esp32_pico_v4/docs/index.rst

 Firmware Over the Air update (FOTA)
 ***********************************

 The Firmware Over the Air feature allows to update the device firmware at runtime.
-Zerynth FOTA in the Pico v4 device is available for bytecode and VM.
+Zerynth FOTA in the DevKitC device is available for bytecode and VM.

 Flash Layout is shown in table below: